CenterForOpenScience/COSDev/docs/style_guides/python.rst

     We highly recommend that you add a git hook to check your code before you commit it.
 You only need to run the following command once:
     ::

+        # Current directory must be a git repo
         $ flake8 --install-hook

     This adds the proper hook to ``.git/hooks/pre-commit``.